NUR 103 Nursing Assistant (9 Credits)

-Covers basic nursing assistant level one care and effective communication skills for clients in acute and longterm care facilities.
-Issues of confidentiality, client rights and role of the nursing assistant are discussed.
-Students are eligible to sit for the Oregon State Board of Nursing-sanctioned certified nursing assistant level one examination upon satisfactory performance of course outcomes and assessments; and completion of the minimum 155 mandatory student contact hours: 80 hours of lecture/lab and 75 hours of clinical experience.
+Covers basic nursing assistant level one care and effective communication skills for clients in acute and long-term care facilities.
+Discusses issues of confidentiality, client rights, and role of the nursing assistant.
+Students are eligible to sit for the Oregon State Board of Nursing sanctioned certified nursing assistant level one examination upon completion of the course.
 Clinic takes place in acute and long-term care facilities.
-To enroll in the course, students must hold a current American Heart Association, BLS Provider CPR card, pass a criminal history check, pass a urine drug screen and meet immunization and TB test requirements.

 NUR 104 Certified Nursing Assistant: Level 2 (6 Credits)

-Provides an Oregon State Board of Nursing-approved standardized curriculum and competency evaluation for the designation of Certified Nursing Assistant Level 2.
-This course focuses on technical skills, interpersonal skills and communication, safety, infection control, and documentation with the outcome of demonstrated proficiency in knowledge, skills and abilities in these areas.
-The course has a clinical component to be scheduled at with a clinical partner.
-Requires that students hold a current, unencumbered Oregon CNA 1 certificate (verified prior to registration) as well as hold a current American Heart Association BLS Provider CPR card, pass a criminal history check, and meet immunization and TB test requirements (required after registration but prior to class participation).
+Provides an Oregon State Board of Nursing approved standardized curriculum and competency evaluation for the designation of Certified Nursing Assistant Level 2.
+Focuses on technical skills, interpersonal skills and communication, safety, and infection control with the outcome of demonstrated proficiency in knowledge, skills and abilities in these areas.
+Includes clinical component to be scheduled at a clinical partner.
+Requires: a current unencumbered Oregon CNA 1 certificate (verified prior to registration); current American Heart Association BLS Provider CPR card; a criminal history check; immunization and tuberculosis test (required after registration but prior to class participation).

 NUR 106 Nursing I (12 Credits)